What's the recovery like for Medical Weight Loss?

 Frequently asked questions

-What happens if I stop taking GLP-1 medication?
+What happens if I stop the medication?